List of Dallas Independent School District schools

 This is the list of schools of the Dallas Independent School District.
 For more information on the district, see the main article: Dallas Independent School District.

 High Schools

 The following are some of the senior high schools located within the district.
 Schools are located in the city of Dallas unless otherwise stated.
-Classifications are based on their classes in football for the 2020-21 alignment.
+Classifications are based on their classes in football for the 2022-23 alignment by the University Interscholastic League, a state entity for academic and athletic competition among public schools.
+For football, schools are ranked into one of six "classes," based on enrollment, with 6A representing the largest schools and 1A the smallest.